 How to Use a Hair Sheet Mask

-Step 1: Prepare your mask.
-Hair sheet masks should be used in the shower, so it makes sense to reason that when it comes time to put one on, your hands may be a tad too slippery.
-To avoid a potential slick-handed ordeal, prep your mask before stepping foot in the shower.
-Open the package and unfold the mask, then leave it somewhere that’s within reach but out of the way of the water.
+Hair sheet masks should be used in the shower, and it may be difficult to get your product out of the packaging when your hands are wet.
+So before stepping in the shower, open the package and unfold the mask, then leave it somewhere that’s within reach but out of the way of the water.

-Step 3: Apply the mask.
-Twist and wrap your hair, gathering the entirety of your mane atop your head—as if you’re about to don a shower cap.
-Put the sheet mask on over your hair and secure it in place.
+Twist and wrap your hair, gathering the entirety of your hair on top of your head.
+Then, similar to how you would apply a shower cap, place the sheet mask over your hair.

-Step 4: Massage your scalp.
-Simply sitting a mask atop your head isn’t enough, to ensure your hair is completely coated with the mask formula you’ll have to gently massage the cap.
+Simply sitting a mask atop your head isn’t enough.
+To ensure your hair is completely coated with the mask formula, you’ll have to gently massage the cap.